-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Indianapolis Colts

-Luck throws 2 TDs, INT in loss to Bengals
+Luck throws two TDs, INT in loss to Bengals

 Andrew Luck throws an interception and a pair of touchdowns as the Colts drop their season opener to the Bengals.